 History of touch

 Touch was first established in 1960's Australia.
-It began as a social game and a technique for training in the rugby league.
+It began as a social game and a technique for rugby league training.

-See the history of Touch here including a copy of the letter to establish South Sydney Touch Football Club.
+See the an article on the history of touch here including a copy of the letter to establish South Sydney Touch Football Club.

 After the first official game of touch in late 1968 and the first official touch competition in 1969, the popularity of the sport spread to other parts of Australia, such as Brisbane.